cwendorf/Sourcebook/Methods/worked-examples/contents.md

 ### Abstract

 This chapter provides the complete set of worked examples for the sourcebook.
-All raw data, formulas, calculations, and summaries in APA style are provided for each type of research design.
+The raw data, computer output, formulas and calculations, and summaries in APA style are provided for each type of research design.

 ### Table of Contents for This Chapter